Kern River Valley Astronomy Club

 Monthly meetings are held at the Kern Valley Museum and are designed to educate members and the community about specific topics related to astronomy.
 They are held the third Thursday of the month at 7:00 p.m.
 Meetings include updates and video presentations on the latest news related to astronomy and astronomical topics of local, national, and world wide interest.

 Monthly field trips are held on the Saturday closest to the new moon at the Fairview Heliport about 12 miles north of Kernville on Mountain 99.
 Fairview heliport is just the other side of the road from the scenic Kern River.
 It offers a unique dark sky experience that enables viewers to see galaxies and star clusters that cannot be seen in most areas of the state.
 In addition, the area is free from pollutants that may distort images and obscure views.
 The field trips begin at dusk.
 Members set up their telescopes and study the skies.
 The general public is always invited and is treated to views of the planets and the stars that few people get to see.

-The club also sponsors star parties each month in the summer.
-They are held at the amphitheater in the Tillie Creek Campground in Wofford Heights.
+The club also sponsors star parties in the summer.
+They are held at the airport on Sierra Highway in Kernville.
 Visitors are treated to a presentation about astronomy and can view the night sky through telescopes provided by members.
 Star parties enable campers and locals alike to learn about our solar system and then see planets, stars, clusters, galaxies, and sometimes the moon.

-Information about star parties can be found in The Courier and The Kern Valley Sun newspapers and on our website.
+Information about star parties can be found in The Kern Valley Sun newspaper and on our website.